globalize/globalize/README.md

 ## Thread-safety

 Globalize uses [request_store](https://github.com/steveklabnik/request_store) gem to clean up thread-global variable after every request.
-RequestStore includes a Railtie that will configure everything properly for Rails 3+ apps.
+RequestStore includes a Railtie that will configure everything properly.

 If you're not using Rails, you may need to consult a RequestStore's [README](https://github.com/steveklabnik/request_store#no-rails-no-problem) to configure it.